What is bookkeeping? A beginner’s guide

 Even better, if you use a platform like Tide, you don’t have to manually track this information at all.

-With a free smart business current account, you can automatically track and categorise your income and spending, upload receipts and match them to expenses and even create and send invoices on the go.
+You can automatically track and categorise your income and spending, upload receipts and match them to expenses and even create and send invoices on the go.
 And if you have accounting software, you can link your account to it and never worry about a manual upload again.
-Ready to get started?
-Sign up to Tide for free and open an account today 🎉

 Keep security top of mind